JerBouma/jerbouma.github.io/_pages/resume.md

 ## Skills

 This section includes all my skills and the level of proficiency I have in each of them.
-I am first and foremost someone with strong Financial education and experience but I also have a strong background in programming and data science.
-This combination of skills is what makes me unique and allows me to work on a wide range of projects.
-Hover over each skill to read more about my experience with each.
+I am first and foremost a Financial professional with proper education but I also have a strong background in programming and data science.
+This combination of skills is what makes me unique and allows me to work on a wide range of projects ranging from actuarial models to portfolio analysis tools to data science projects.

 <div class="row">
 <div markdown="1" class="thirty-three-column">